testissimo/testissimo.github.io/documentation/built-in-tools.md

 <br>
 ## Mouse click (Left / Middle / Right / Double)

-The action simulates click on some html object.
+The action simulates a click on some HTML object.
 The action has four variants depending on which mouse button you want to click and if the click should be single or double.

-The following example demonstrates component method which click on a button identified by its label
+The following example demonstrates a component method which clicks on a button identified by its label

 ![](/documentation/images/rJp9pIqfX.png)